jaxa/space_ros_turtlebot3_demo/README.md

 #define OSAL_DEBUG_PERMISSIVE_MODE
 ```

-Return to the root of the cFS project and build it using the following commands:
+Return to the root of the cFS project and build it:

 ```
 $ cd [cFS project path]